 Toffee is really so easy to make once you figure out a couple of basics, that you can easily make a few batches within an hour or so!
 It makes delicious gifts to share with friends and family or to serve throughout the holiday season or anytime you wish!

-Believe me when I say this though, this toffee is so scrumptious and tempting, you want to make this and then invite as many people over as you possibly can.
-Or immediately wrap it into hard to unwrap packages!
-Otherwise, you’ll be tempted to eat it all yourself.
+Believe me when I say this though, this toffee is so scrumptious and tempting, you want to make this and then invite some friends over to enjoy.
+Or immediately wrap it into gift packages.
+Otherwise, you just may be tempted to eat it all yourself.
 Promise.